oraichain/oraiwasm/smart-contracts/README.md

 optimize.sh nlp nl002
 ```

+After building, you can start deploying your smart contracts (using either CLI - oraicli from Cosmosjs repo or UI wallet)

 ## Generate a smart contract (optional)

 There are three types of smart contracts: [data source](https://github.com/oraichain/datasource-contract-template.git), [test case](https://github.com/oraichain/testcase-contract-template.git) and [oracle script](https://github.com/oraichain/oscript-contract-template.git) corresponding to three templates.
 Please follow the below steps to generate a smart contract.
 To generate a smart contract, you need a Rust stable version.